 The love story between Lady Violet and William Shakespeare is beautiful and extremely romantic.
 Joseph Fiennes and Gwyneth Paltrow have a convincing chemistry, playing the romance with a great deal of passion.

 Shakespeare and Lady Violet share a dance

 The tone of the film is always perfectly balanced and well paced.
 While there are a few deliberate anachronisms, such as Shakespeare visiting a sixteenth-century therapist centuries before Freud was born, the portrayal of Elizabethan England feels realistic.
 Artistic license is taken but only in service of creating a better story.
 The costume designer rightfully won an academy award for her beautiful and intricate work.
 While once again not being entirely accurate (the use of renaissance period costume for the performance would have been unlikely as players generally acted in clothes donated by wealthy benefactors) they are still wonderful.

 The players take a bow

 All aspects of the film are done well and come together in such a way as to create a perfect piece of cinema and a worthy homage to the most famous name in English Literature.
-You can buy this on DVD or watch this on US Netflix.

 Content Note: This film is rated R for some sexual scenes and brief nudity.
 There is one sex scene that is particularly explicit.